FK3L3/StockGrowth/README.md

 # STOCK Data Fetcher

-This is a Python script that retrieves real-time data for Amazon (symbol: AMZN) using the Alpha Vantage API.
+This is a Python script that retrieves real-time data for AnyStock (symbol: #@$%) using the Alpha Vantage API.
 It fetches information such as the current stock price and trading volume.

 ## Prerequisites